-- a) Any increase in the benchmarked Nitrogen Discharge Allowance must be offset by a corresponding and equivalent decrease in the benchmarked Nitrogen Discharge Allowance on one or more other properties in the Lake Taupo catchment.
+a) Any increase in the Nitrogen Discharge Allowance must be offset by a corresponding and equivalent decrease in the Nitrogen Discharge Allowance on one or more other properties in the Lake Taupo catchment.
 The proposed increase and decrease in nitrogen leaching must both be modelled using the most recent version of Overseer.
-The nitrogen leaching increase, and offsetting decrease, shall be secured by changes to each property's Overseer Reference Dataset so that the new reference datasets when modelled through the most recent version of the Overseer Model result in total nitrogen leaching no greater than the total modelled nitrogen leaching prior to the trade. - b) Unless land use is to become permitted by Rules 3.10.5.1 or 3.10.5.2, amended Amended Nitrogen Management Plans shall be prepared for the land that is subject to both the increase and decrease of nitrogen leached.
+The nitrogen leaching increase, and offsetting decrease, shall be secured by changes to each property's Overseer Reference Dataset so that the new reference datasets when modelled through the most recent version of the Overseer Model result in total nitrogen leaching no greater than the total modelled nitrogen leaching prior to the trade.

+- b) Unless land use is to become permitted by Rules 3.10.5.1 or 3.10.5.2, amended Nitrogen Management Plans shall be prepared for the land that is subject to both the increase and decrease of nitrogen leached.
 The amended Nitrogen Management Plans shall initially state the farm inputs in the Overseer Reference Datasets.
-Each property is managed thereafter, such that when it is modelled with the most recent version of Overseer, does not result in greater modelled nitrogen leaching than when the property's Overseer Reference Dataset is modelled with the same version of Overseer include as a minimum the parameters and information contained in Table 3.10.5.3.
-Version 5.4.3 of the OVERSEERTM Model shall be used to calculate whether the nitrogen leached from the proposed farming activities under the amended Nitrogen Management Plans complies with the altered Nitrogen Discharge Allowances for the land.
-The amended Nitrogen Management Plans shall be submitted to Waikato Regional Council as part of any application for consent under this Rule.

-c) Where the nitrogen trading or offsetting involves more than one property a) and b) of this Rule shall apply to each property.
+Each property is managed thereafter, such that when it is modelled with the most recent version of Overseer, does not result in greater modelled nitrogen leaching than when the property's Overseer Reference Dataset is modelled with the same version of Overseer.
+The amended Nitrogen Management Plans shall be submitted to Waikato Regional Council as part of any application for consent under this Rule. - c) Where the nitrogen trading or offsetting involves more than one property a) and b) of this Rule shall apply to each property.

-- i) The specification of the Nitrogen Discharge Allowance in kgN/ha/year and total kgN/year for the land to which the controlled activity consent applies; - ii) The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices represented by the benchmarking data referred to in standard and term a) are altered.
-The OVERSEERTM Model Version 5.4.3 shall be used to calculate the nitrogen leached from the land to which the controlled activity consent applies inclusive of the altered farm management practices and this shall form the basis of the NMPs.
-The NMPs shall demonstrate that the nitrogen leached from the proposed farming activities complies with the benchmarked Nitrogen Discharge Allowance.
+- i) The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices are altered.
 The NMP will demonstrate how the properties are to be managed after the farm activities are altered, such that when modelled with the most recent version of Overseer, does not result in greater nitrogen leaching than when the farms' Overseer Reference Datasets are modelled with the same version of Overseer.
-The NMPs shall be provided to the Waikato Regional Council within 10 working days of the farm management practices being altered; - iii) The self-monitoring, record-keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan; - iv) The circumstances and time-frames under which the resource consent conditions may be reviewed., provided that any review of a consent condition specifying the Nitrogen Discharge Allowance shall only occur when regional plan provisions have been made operative which specify a new target for the amount of nitrogen entering Lake Taupo and which requires that target to be achieved by the reduction of the Nitrogen Discharge Allowance specified in any resource consent; - v) The duration of the resource consent; - vi) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA.
+The NMPs shall be provided to the Waikato Regional Council within 10 working days of the farm management practices being altered; - The self-monitoring, record-keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan; - iii) The circumstances and time-frames under which the resource consent conditions may be reviewed; - iv) The duration of the resource consent; - v) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA.